alanh90/BicameralAGI/README.md

 This analogy extends to our broader situation: humanity is essentially "trapped" on Earth with increasingly intelligent AI systems.
 As these systems become more integral to our society, we need to ensure they're not just intelligent, but emotionally intelligent.
 I don't think you want to be viewed as ant once these systems advance further.

-By incorporating emotions into AGI:
+By incorporating emotions into AI:
 - We create systems that are more understandable and relatable to humans.
 - We enable AI to have a deeper, more nuanced understanding of human needs and behaviors.
 - We pave the way for more natural, intuitive human-AI interactions.

-In essence, emotions aren't just a "nice to have" feature for AGI—they're a fundamental requirement for creating AI systems that can truly coexist and cooperate with humanity in meaningful ways.
+In essence, emotions aren't just a "nice to have" feature for AI—they're a fundamental requirement for creating AI systems that can truly coexist and cooperate with humanity in meaningful ways.
 <a name="caring-agi"></a>
 ### 4. The Importance of Artificial Caring and Seeking